 Reaching the waterfall was a journey in itself, the starting point being in the town of Tamanique roughly 20km from El Tunco.
 The simplest way to get there is to take the #187 chicken bus for fifty cents.
 However, we quickly learned that hitchhiking was much more exciting – and free.
 It took less than five minutes for the first pickup to pass.
 We simply waved him down, told him our destination and hopped in the back.
 Though he said he could only get us half-way, it was good enough for us!
 Not only is it incredibly common practice in El Salvador, but it’s much quicker.
 As a bonus, it makes for stunning views while hanging out in the back of a pickup on windy mountain roads.

 After waving down a second truck, we made the rest of the way to Tamanique.
 Irene, our German friend, had been in Central America for almost a year at this point, so her Spanish was the best of the four of us.
-She spoke with a few locals asking about directions or possibly a guide to reach our destination, after a few minutes of negotiation, we had a guy about our age offer to take us down for $4 a piece.
+She spoke with a few locals asking about directions or possibly a guide to reach our destination, after a few minutes of negotiation, we had a guy about our age offer to take us down for $5 per person.
 It seemed a little steep at first, but once we got walking, we realized it was more than worth it.

 Not an Easy Hike